kata-containers/kata-containers/architecture.md

 `kata-runtime` creates a QEMU\*/KVM virtual machine for each container or pod the Docker engine or Kubernetes' `kubelet` creates.

-The container process is then spawned by an [agent](https://github.com/kata-containers/agent) running as a daemon inside the virtual machine.
-The agent runs a gRPC server in the guest.
-This runs on a virtio serial interface in the guest, and QEMU exposes them as a serial device on the host. `kata-runtime` uses gRPC protocol the control device for sending container management commands to the agent while the I/O serial device is used to pass I/O streams (`stdout`, `stderr`, `stdin`) between the guest and the Docker Engine.
+The container process is then spawned by [agent](https://github.com/kata-containers/agent), an agent process running as a daemon inside the virtual machine. kata-agent runs a gRPC server in the guest using a virtio serial interface which QEMU exposes as a serial device on the host. kata-runtime uses a gRPC protocol to communicate with the agent.
+This protocol allows the runtime to send container management commands to the agent.
+The protocol is also used to pass I/O streams (stdout, stderr, stdin) between the guest and the Docker Engine.

 For any given container, both the init process and all potentially executed commands within that container, together with their related I/O streams, need